-She joined my very first Leap Year Group because she wanted to shift gears in a major way.
+She decided to work with me for a year because she wanted to shift gears in a major way.

 Her list included: